 In 400 to 600 words, tell us about yourself.
 Be sure to include your academic and career goals.
 Feel free to share details about your life that will allow us to understand what is unique about you.
 We want to know why you should receive an award.
 We also want to know how you would use the scholarship funds, should you receive them.

 Are you experiencing any financial hardship?
 If so, in 300 words or less, tell us why and how it affects your life.
 Many of our scholarships are need-based, so be specific.
-If possible, quantify the gap between the amount of money you have and the amount of money you need to achieve your academic goals.
 Financial hardship can come in many forms: inability to pay for tuition, books, a computer, childcare, meals, transportation, and your home.

 Do you volunteer your time in a manner that helps others?
 If so, we want to know about it.
 In 200 words or less, describe your motivation for service.
 Why do you participate?
 How have these experiences made a positive impact on your life?

 Consider providing your reference contact with a copy of your personal statement, transcript, or resume.
 This helps them prepare a strong letter of recommendation.

 3. GET A COPY OF YOUR UNOFFICIAL TRANSCRIPT.

 All scholarship applicants must upload a PDF version of their unofficial transcript from Cerritos College.
 You can access your transcripts from the MyCerritos portal.